Andrettin/Wyrmsun/readme.txt

 - Added Iron Deposit and Iron Mine (graphics by Jinn).
 Iron converts to Copper at a 100% rate.
 Iron Mines can only be built after the Ironworking technology has been researched.
 - Added Mithril Deposit and Mithril Mine (graphics by Jinn).
 Mithril converts to Copper at a 800% rate.
 Iron Mines can only be built after the Ironworking technology has been researched.
 Mithril Deposits are only present in Nidavellir maps.

+* Faction
+- Founding a Frankish/Teuton/etc. faction when playing as a Germanic faction now requires Ironworking having been researched, instead of Broad Sword, Bronze Shield, Barbed Arrow and Wood Plow.
+- Some dwarven clans now require Ironworking to be founded.

 * Heroes
 - The Runemasters Brokk, Eitri and Ivaldi are now recruitable heroes.
 - Increased the maximum heroes to 4.